What Is a Fixed Gear

 - TIRES: 700c x 25 Kenda PEDALS: BMX Platform

 The Golden cycles fixie is one of the most popular fixed-gear bikes on the market today.
-The bike comes in several different sizes, from 41cm to 63cm, making it ideal for different sized riders.
+The

 There are some cons to point with, the primary one being a hard saddle which is not ideal for long rides.
 The Kenda tires are not the best quality, if I’m honest, especially if you’re looking to go off-road.

-4. Also Great: Retrospec Harper Single-Speed Fixed Gear
+5. Best Entry Level: Retrospec Harper Single-Speed Fixed Gear

 - Includes a flip-flop hub so you can ride fixed or with a freewheel